vian96/uzh_lang/README.md

 # Uzh programming language

-This is uzh lang (уж in russian - a snake )
+This is uzh lang (уж in russian - a snake).

+It uses basic syntax of python with minor changes (see examples folder).

 # Problems